internetarchive/mediawiki-extension-archive-leaf/README.md

 }
 ```

+### Webfonts (optional)

+If you wish to load webfonts from custom locations, you can edit `scss/fonts-custom.scss` and provide custom values that will override one or more of the variables in `scss/fonts.scss`.
+You will need to re-run `maintenance/transcriber-build` to apply the changes.

 ## Usage

 * To import items from Archive.org, navigate to wiki page `Special:ArchiveLeaf`.
 When the import completes, a link to the imported page will appear.